hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 #### Required vs. optional

-Use the `@isRequired` and `@isOptional` arguments to add a visual indication that the field is "required" or "optional".
+Use the `@isRequired` and `@isOptional` arguments to add a visual indication that the field is “required” or “optional”.

 ```handlebars
 <Hds::Form::Checkbox::Group @isRequired={{true}} @layout="horizontal" @name="methods-demo3" as |G|>